 - Roof ventilation is extremely important and a well-maintained temperature can help eliminate the contribution to the freeze-thaw and accumulation of water.
 If you are unsure of your roof ventilation, consult a professional to inspect and advise.

 - As a reminder with any valuables or important items stored in your basement, be sure to place in plastic containers and off the floor or store somewhere safe.

 Through a few simple precautionary steps, you can prevent ice damming and associated water damage to your home.
 Find out more ways you can protect your home from water damage.
-For questions on your insurance and coverage, be sure to speak with a BrokerLink broker.
+For questions on your insurance and coverage, be sure to speak with your local BrokerLink branch.